dee-me-tree-or-love/2imp20-dsl/assignment_3/docs/ail/wellformedness/wellformedness.md

 -Every module must have at least one action and one asset.

 ### Plants wellformedness
-- Parameter labels of `Plants` must be unique;
+- Parameter labels of `Plants` must be unique.
-- `Plants` template should not have same configurations.
 - `Plants` template should not be empty.